 Despite our lagging healthcare quality, many individuals and employers still seek to reduce their costs for care and look for health insurance to cover themselves or their employees, respectively.
 Quite often, these health benefits include access to a high deductible health plan and possibly use of an HSA, or a health savings account.

-This post examines HSA plans, the HDHPs needed to qualify for them, and the conditions one should consider before pursuing this option.
+This article examines HSA plans, the HDHPs needed to qualify for them, and the conditions one should consider before pursuing this option.

 Health Savings Accounts (HSAs) are tax-advantaged medical savings accounts available to people enrolled in high-deductible health plans who meet certain criteria.
 The accounts first appeared in 2003 and were championed by the Bush Administration.